 There is risk associated with loss leader pricing – which is why you must closely monitor sales of complementary products and of the loss leaders themselves.
 There is a chance that customers will only purchase the loss leader itself in high quantities.
 Meaning lower or no sales of complementary, high margin items which results in less profit for your store overall.

 Did you find this article helpful?

-A SKU (pronounced “skew”) stands for Stock Keeping Unit and is used by retailers to both identify inventory and keep track of inventory movement or changes in product stock levels over time.
+Inventory SKUs (pronounced “skew”) stand for Stock Keeping Units and are used by retailers to both identify inventory and keep track of inventory movement or changes in product stock levels over time.

 A retail POS system is the software that holds all of this inventory information so that you can track what you’re buying, how much stock you’re carrying and whether stock movement matches what you’ve sold.
 Whenever you’re looking for a new retail POS system make sure to check if the software will allow you to use your existing SKUs and also generate consecutive SKUs for new products.
 This is particularly important if you integrate to other non-POS systems (e.g. accounting systems) based on your SKU names.

 SKUs should not be mistaken for Global Trade Item Numbers (GTINs) or Universal Product Codes (or UPCs).
 SKUs are internal codes used for products that are unique to a retail business.
 On the other hand, GTINs or UPCs are the same for a product – no matter who/what store sells it.

 Each retail store has a unique and specific process in place for choosing SKUs.
 This method is usually easy to understand and follow for retail staff.

 POS systems can help you create SKU codes based on a format that works for your business.
 For example, your SKU code can have a specific prefix or suffix together with a number that increases consecutively.
 For example, a SKU for your business might be FD-2340-GR.
 Others use shortcodes within their SKUs as an easy hint to staff so they don’t need to memorize numbers.